 When my children were young, I used to dress them in the same color clothing anytime we would plan to be out in a large crowd.
 We all know how little ones can get excited at theme parks or even in a crowded mall and almost disappear before our eyes.
-It's so much easier to keep track of them when they're all wearing the same color clothing.

 This is more of a safety tip than a thrifty tip!
 With back to school, here, don't label your child's belongings with his name where strangers can see it.
-Put his name inside his things.
-If a small child is addressed by name by a stranger, the stranger seems "known" to the child.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.